k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h4><a href="/articles/26_fabric_security/08_user_IAM_SSO_overview.md"><strong>SSO</strong></a></h4>
 </td>
 <td width="516">
-<p>Single Sign On,&nbsp;a user authentication service that permits an organization's members (users) to use one set of login credentials to access multiple applications and services.
+<p>Single Sign On: &nbsp; This is a user authentication service that permits an organization's members (users) to use one set of login credentials to access multiple applications and services.
 Fabric has the capability to work as a service within the organization's SSO.</p>
 </td>
 </tr>
 <tr>